-- Assessment should motivate apprentices to do their very best, not just do enough to satisfy a minimum standard for example, by using a 'high stakes' portfolio showcase apprentices can be given a clear performance goal to aim at. - Assessment process should add value to both the apprentice and the employer, by complementing and building on normal performance management and development tools. - It should enable and encourage progression and continuous professional development by being linked to professional exams and recognition. - It should position the apprenticeship not just as a job, but as the starting point for a career in Conveyancing assessment at the end marks a clear recognition of achievements, on which the individual can build. - Assessment methods chosen should ensure relevance and consistency, irrespective of the specific job role of the apprentice. - Costs and practicalities should be appropriate and proportionate to employers with small numbers of apprentices. - Assessment should be driven by the Standard and should cover full competence in the occupation of a Conveyancing Technician.
+- Assessment should motivate apprentices to do their very best, not just do enough to satisfy a minimum standard for example, by using a portfolio showcase apprentices can be given a clear performance goal to aim at. - Assessment process should add value to both the apprentice and the employer, by complementing and building on normal performance management and development tools. - It should enable and encourage progression and continuous professional development by being linked to professional exams and recognition. - It should position the apprenticeship not just as a job, but as a licensed professional providing the legal reserved activity of Conveyancing assessment at the end marks a clear recognition of achievements, on which the individual can build. - Assessment methods chosen should ensure relevance and consistency, irrespective of the specific job role of the apprentice. - Costs and practicalities should be appropriate and proportionate to employers with small numbers of apprentices. - Assessment should be driven by the Standard and should cover full competence in the occupation of a Licensed Conveyancer.